expo180/sailsmakr/README.md

 Sailsmakr uses Jenkins for continuous integration and automated testing.
 This ensures that code pushed to the repository is automatically tested, and builds are generated for deployment.

 ### License
 Sailsmakr Softwares is the sole owner of all source code.
-No code may be redistributed or reproduced without explicit permission from Sailsmakr Software.
+No code may be redistributed or reproduced without explicit permission from Sailsmakr Softwares.

 For questions or issues, contact Bader Salissou Saâdou, Lead Software Architect.

-This README.md provides comprehensive documentation for the Sailsmakr project, detailing its technology stack, setup process, and contribution guidelines.
+**This README.md provides comprehensive documentation for the Sailsmakr project, detailing its technology stack, setup process, and contribution guidelines.**